 Regardless of whether or not you’ve got a good singing voice, bath time is perfect for a sing-along with your little one.
 Simple songs with hand actions like waving and clapping are always fun to do and will be more entertaining for your toddler while they soak in the tub.

 You can break out your best rendition of ‘The Wheels on the Bus’ or ‘Itsy Bitsy Spider’ or, if you’ve perfected ‘Let it Go’ from Disney’s Frozen, then there’s no better place for a sing-along performance!

 For the ultimate bathroom live performance, why not make use of the latest technology in bathroom fittings?
-If you want your child’s favourite songs to accompany your bath time, pair up your mobile with our Link Bluetooth enabled LED illuminated mirror.
+If you want your child’s favourite songs to accompany your bath time, pair up your mobile with a Bluetooth enabled LED illuminated mirror.
 This means you can enjoy your bath playlist and give the “bathformance” of a lifetime without worrying about wires and water!

 Unlike adults, toddlers don’t need to soak away the stresses of the day with a relaxing lavender bath.
 Ditch the sensible soaps and pick some fun foamy bubble bath that they will love.

 There is a wide selection of kids’ bubble baths available, with extra-foamy ones doing wonders to transform the routine evening wash into a fun playtime.
 Colourful bubble bath can make a wash in the bath feel like playing in a rainbow, and you can even get colour-changing soap, which will certainly make getting washed a lot more fun for your children.